Narasingha Deva I: Conflict with Kakatiya ruler Ganapatideva

 The Kakatiya and Gangas conflict was prominent from the times of Narasingha Deva's father Ananga Bhima Deva III.
 The major territorial disputes were for the areas adjoining the Godavari River.

 Ananga Bhima Deva III had captured the Vengi territories south of Godavari.
-Draksharama inscription of Kakatiya General Mallala Hemadi Reddy from the year 1237 CE show that they were able to claim some territory north of Godavari but were eventually halted, possibly due to the military might of the Ganga forces under the command of Lāñguḷā Narasinha Deva.
+Draksharama inscription of Kakatiya General Malyala Hemadi Reddy from the year 1237 CE show that they were able to conquer the territory north of Godavari.

 In the Lingaraja temple inscription of Narasingha it is stated that he humbled the Kakatiya king Ganapati, but according to scholar Surya Narayan Das, it was Rudrama, the daughter of Ganapati who was defeated by him while the confusion prevailed for accession to the throne in the Kakatiya kingdom after the death of Ganapati.